What are Progestogen-Only Pills?

-The progestogen-only pill (POP), commonly called the mini-pill is a form of oral contraception that is used to prevent pregnancy.
+The progestogen-only pill (POP) is a form of oral contraception that is used to prevent pregnancy.

-- making the mucus (sticky fluid) at the opening of the uterus thicker so sperm can’t get through
+- making the mucus (sticky fluid) at the cervix (opening of the uterus) thicker so sperm can’t get through

-- sometimes stopping the release of an egg by the ovary (ovulation), this can vary by person and by cycle
+- the DRSP POP also stops the release of an egg by the ovary (ovulation).

 How do I get the POP?

-The POP is available on prescription, which can be obtained from your doctor, SHINE SA clinics, community health clinics or youth health clinics.
+The POP is available on prescription, which you can get from your doctor, SHINE SA clinics, community health clinics or youth health clinics.

 How do I take the POP?

-If you are more than 3 hours late (27 hours since your last dose) you will not be protected against pregnancy.
+- If you are taking the LNG or NET POP and you are more than 3 hours late (27 hours since your last pill) you will not be protected against pregnancy.

 Can I skip my period?